shengdzhang/Catstagram/README.md

 [Details][phase-two]

-### Phase 3: Account Views, Search, and Follows (2 days)
+### Phase 3: Profile Views, Search, and Follows (2 days)

-Phase 3 adds user account views.
-An account view page should include the user's profile picture, biography, an option to edit profile information, a follow/unfollow button, and a grid/list of photos posted by that user.
+Phase 3 adds user profile views.
+An profile view page should include the user's profile picture, biography, an option to edit profile information, a follow/unfollow button, and a grid/list of photos posted by that user.
 Users can search for other users by username within the `SearchIndex` component.
 This will require a SearchItemStore as well as a `SearchIndexItem` component.
-The user account view page will have its own components, including an `ProfileView`, `ProfileInformation`, and `ProfileViewItem` component.
+The user profile view page will have its own components, including a `ProfileView`, `ProfileInformation`, and `ProfileViewItem` component.
 In order to allow follows, there will need to be a join table in the database and a `FollowButton` component.
-Also, there must be an `ProfileEditForm` component for editing user profile information.
+Also, there must be a `ProfileEditForm` component for editing user profile information.

 [Details][phase-three]